Methodology

 What we measure

-AEOps tracks what three AI engines — ChatGPT, Perplexity, and Claude — recommend when answering realistic buyer-intent queries across two B2B sectors:
+AEOps tracks what the leading AI search engines — ChatGPT, Perplexity, and Claude — recommend when answering realistic buyer-intent queries in UK fintech.
+Within that sector we cover personal banking, savings and ISAs, investing, money transfer, credit and lending, B2B payments, insurtech, and pensions.

 The engines

 Each query runs against all three engines in parallel.
-We log the exact model identifier and the exact date of the run with every record.
+We log the model identifier and the date of the run with every record so any later analysis can account for vendor model updates.

-Engines change their underlying search and retrieval behaviour over time.
-We do not control the model vendors' indexing, ranking, or retrieval.
-All findings are conditional on the engine's behaviour on the day of the run.
+We use each vendor's structured search API.
+Vendors update their underlying models, indexes, and retrieval behaviour frequently.
+All findings are conditional on each engine's behaviour on the day of the run.

 The prompts

-We maintain 91 canonical prompts across the two active sectors.
-Each prompt is tagged with an intent_stage:
+We maintain a controlled set of buyer-intent prompts.
+Each is tagged with an intent_stage:

 - Research — broad how/what questions at the top of the buyer journey.